Strategies for Safety and Solidarity: Understanding protection through creativity in South Sudan and Colombia

 • Antioquia Node of the Coordination Colombia Europe United States, Colombia (project partner)

-Project Outputs
+Project Website

 The situation for social leaders, peasant leaders, human rights defenders, and indigenous authorities in Bajo Cauca, Antioquia, is alarming.
 The communities of this region are trapped in the middle of a social, political and armed conflict that is worsening.
 This is due to the territorial advance of armed groups who seek control of their territories, economies such as drug trafficking and illegal mining (not including traditional artisanal mining), and the presence of megaprojects.
 These circumstances have increased the risk for social leaders who, hand in hand with their communities, have had to face threats to their territories and lives.
 The limited presence of the State and the lack of basic services such as health, education, and housing have made the situation even worse.